podcast

 Episode 69: NFL Streaming Kickoff: Detailing How YouTube, ESPN, Peacock, Amazon and Xfinity Did With Opening Weekend

-This week I recap the opening weekend of the NFL season reviewing the streaming services across YouTube (NFL Sunday Ticket), ESPN (Monday Night Football), Amazon, (Thursday Night Football), and Peacock (Sunday Night Football).
-I document why YouTube came out on top, the problems Amazon and Peacock had, and the complete outages that took place on Xfinity and Shaw.I also discuss the patent suit that Sling TV and DISH Technologies filed against fuboTV alleging infringement on eight patents related to multi-bitrate streaming, with the oldest patent dating back to Move Networks technology.
-And I briefly cover news...
+This week, I recap the opening weekend of the NFL season, reviewing the streaming services across YouTube (NFL Sunday Ticket), ESPN (Monday Night Football), Amazon (Thursday Night Football), and Peacock (Sunday Night Football).
+I document why YouTube came out on top, the problems Amazon and Peacock faced, and the complete outages on Xfinity and Shaw.I also discuss the patent suit that Sling TV and DISH Technologies filed against fuboTV alleging infringement of eight patents related to multi-bitrate streaming, with the oldest patent dating back to Move Networks technology.
+And I briefly cover news from Apple that th...

 2023-09-21